Ivocin/Translation/React Conf 2018/React Today and Tomorrow - Part II.md

 So, ah, here is a simple React component, ah, that just it is a row, this is just some styling, and it it renders a person's name.
 And so let's say that we want this name to be editable.
 So how do you do it in React normally?
 Well, like if we want to add an input there we need to return this component into a class, add some local state to it, and let that state drive the input.
 So that's exactly what I'm going to do, uh, that's what we do today.

-So I'm gonna do the export default class Greeding extends React component.
+So I'm gonna do the export default class Greeting extends React component.
 And so I'm going to use only stable JavaScript syntax.
 So constructor props, super props.
 This the state, going to initialize, ur, name to Mary here.
 And I'm going to declare a render method and copy and paste this.
 Sorry.
 Okay.

 And so I want this to be instead of just rendering the name, I want this render an input.
 So I'm replacing this by an input, and the value of the input is `this.state.name`.
 And if I make a change I want to call `this.handleNameChange`, that's going to be my change caller.
 And I'm going to declare it here, when the name changes we call setState like we normally do.
 And we set the name to `e.target.value`.
 Right.